ddev/ddev-contrib/recipes/puppeteer-chromium-support/README.md

 ddev start
 ```

-The provided `.ddev/config.yaml` is pre-configured to include the needed webimage_extra_packages in order to run the critical-css-webpack-plugin.
+The provided `.ddev/config.yaml` is pre-configured to include the needed `webimage_extra_packages` in order to run the `critical-css-webpack-plugin`.

 ### Installation

-This project comes with a custom yarn command for convenience.
 To install the node dependencies, run `ddev yarn install`

 ### Generate the webpack assets and the critical CSS file